piotrpawlowski7/-puppeteer-screenshot/README.md

 # puppeteer-screenshot-cli

-## Tool for making screenshots of pwc.pl sites
+## Tool for making screenshots of sites

 start with
 ```